Arad-Afzali/AES-File-Encryptor-Decryptor/README.md

 - **decrypt.py**: Provides functions to decrypt AES-encrypted files.
 - **newgui.py**: Defines the graphical user interface using `tkinter`.

+## Note on Key Management

+When you encrypt a file, the encryption key is saved in a text file beside the encrypted file.
+It is crucial to save this key securely, as it is required for decrypting the file.
+If the key is lost, the encrypted file cannot be decrypted, and its contents will be irretrievable.

+### Warnings

+- **Store the Key Securely**: Ensure that the key file is stored in a secure location.
+Do not leave it in a publicly accessible or unprotected directory.
+- **Backup the Key**: Make backups of the key file in case of accidental deletion or hardware failure.
+- **Do Not Share the Key**: Do not share the key file with unauthorized individuals.
+Anyone with access to the key can decrypt the corresponding file.
+- **Encryption Safety**: Be aware that if the key file is compromised, the security of the encrypted file is also compromised.
+- **Manual Key Management**: The text encryption key is not saved anywhere else by the application.
+Users must manually save this key and ensure its security.
+If the key is lost, the encrypted file cannot be decrypted.

 ## Dependencies

 The project requires the following Python packages, listed in `requirements.txt`: